NannyML/nannyml/docs/glossary.rst

         drift statistics are insufficient in detecting complex data drifts in multidimensional data.

+    Concept Drift
+        A change in the underlying pattern (or mapping) between the :term:`Model Inputs` and the :term:`Target` (P(y|X)).

+    Data Drift
+        A change in joint distribution of :term:`Model Inputs` (P(X).

     Feature
         A variable used by our machine learning model.
-A synonym for a model input.
+The model inputs consist of features.

     Latent space
         A space of reduced dimensionality, compared to the model input space, that can